Gr8Gatsby/life-game/specification.md

 - When the app launches with an empty universe, guide the user through placing initial life: display a lightweight overlay that highlights tap/click gestures and offers quick actions to drop common starter patterns (e.g., Glider, Blinker, Block).
 - Provide a dismissible inline hint near the grid that explains how to toggle cells, pan, and zoom; ensure it only reappears when the grid is empty to avoid clutter.
 - Seed the analytics header with explanatory copy until the simulation has produced at least one generation so the top area is not visually barren on first run.
+- Offer a “Custom” option during first run that simply closes the overlay and highlights that users can paint cells directly on the grid.

 ### UI Layout
 - **Header analytics bar** sits at the top with room for graphs and key simulation metrics; it remains visible while the grid updates.